kcbhamu/quantum_espresso_tutorials/bandgap_details/README.md

 # Extract bandgap details from band gnu output
-The script gets the band gnu output of quantum espresso and the Fermi energy and outputs the following details:
+The script gets the band gnu output of quantum espresso and the number of valence bands and outputs the following details:

 * VBM energy
 * VBM kpath number and coordinate